Eliott Dupuy

 14. Open a business bank account

-15. Establish a payroll service for both employees and contractors
+15. Set up a payroll service for employees and contractors

 16. Set up QuickBooks

-18. Begin using a project management solution from the very first day
+18. Start using a project management solution from day one

-19. Establish an internal wiki system from the beginning
+19. Build an internal wiki system from day one

 22. Set up 1Password